Ronald Stamper

-Ronald K. (Ron) Stamper (born 1934) is a British computer scientist, formerly a researcher in the LSE and emeritus professor at the University of Twente, known for his pioneering work in Organisational semiotics, and the creation of the MEASUR methodology and the SEDITA framework.
+Ronald K. Stamper (born 1934) is a British computer scientist, formerly a researcher in the LSE and emeritus professor at the University of Twente, known for his pioneering work in Organisational semiotics, and the creation of the MEASUR methodology and the SEDITA framework.

 Biography

-Born in West Bridgford, United Kingdom, Stamper obtained his MA in Mathematics and Statistics at Oxford University in 1959.
+Born in West Bridgford, United Kingdom, Stamper obtained his MA in Mathematics and Statistics at University College Oxford in 1959.

 Stamper started his career in industry, first in hospital administration and later in the steel industry.
-He starting applying operational research methods with the use of computers, and evolved into the management of information systems development.
+He started applying operational research methods with the use of computers, and evolved into the management of information systems development.
 In need of more experts, he developed one of the first courses in systems analysis in the UK.
 In 1969 he moved into the academic world, starting at the London School of Economics as senior lecturer and principal investigator.
 From 1988 to 1999 he was Professor of Information Management at the University of Twente at its Faculty of Technology and Management.
 From 2001 to 2004 he was visiting professor at the Staffordshire University.

-In 1970s Stamper jointed the work of the International Federation for Information Processing (IFIP), and participated in the IFIP TC8/WG8.1 Task Group Design and Evaluation of Information Systems.
+In 1970s Stamper joined the work of the International Federation for Information Processing (IFIP), and participated in the IFIP TC8/WG8.1 Task Group Design and Evaluation of Information Systems.
 In the 1990s he made a significant contribution to its 1998 publication of A Framework of Information System Concepts.
 The FRISCO Report.

 Work

 Theoretical foundations of information systems

-The main thrust of Stamper's published work is to find a theoretical foundation for the design and use of computer based information systems.
-He uses a framework provided by semiotics to discuss and prescribe practical and theoretical methods for the design and use of information systems, called the Semiotic Ladder.
-To the traditional division of semiotics into syntax, semantics and pragmatics, Stamper adds "empirics".
-"Empirics" for Stamper is concerned with the physical properties of sign or signal transmission and storage.
-He also adds a "social" level for shared understanding above the level pragmatics.
+The main thrust of Stamper's published work was to find a theoretical foundation for the design and use of computer based information systems.
+He used a framework provided by semiotics to discuss and prescribe practical and theoretical methods for the design and use of information systems, called the Semiotic Ladder.
+To the traditional division of semiotics into syntax, semantics and pragmatics, Stamper added "empirics".
+"Empirics" for Stamper was concerned with the physical properties of sign or signal transmission and storage.
+He also added a "social" level for shared understanding above the level pragmatics.

 Stamper adopted the idea of the sign as the fundamental unit of informatics after his research into the meaning of the word "information" which he considered dangerously polysemous.
 He was concerned to establish an operationalism at the semantic level of information systems rather than the binary level.